tbma2014us/ops-tools/README.md

 ## add-tags.py
 Adds tags to AWS EC2 instances by name or instance id

+## start-stop.py
+Starts or stops AWS EC2 instances by name or instance id

 ## watchdog.py
 TCP-port watchdog.
 Monitors availability of the TCP port, runs external process if port is unavailable.